CopterExpress/clover/docs/ru/clover-rescue-team.md

 ## <a name="rh"></a> Required Hardware

-All you need is COEX Clover 3/4, Raspberry Pi 3/4, USB WIFI Modem and RPI Camera!
+All you need is COEX Clover 3/4, Raspberry Pi 3/4, USB WIFI Modem and RPi Camera!

 ## <a name="oi"></a> Operating Instructions